coastalwhite/intro-power-analysis/src/rsa.md

 long spike again.
 Therefore, we end with an `1`.
 And we get the binary number `101` for our `y`.
 This equals 5 in decimal, which is correct.

-Let us do another one, now without knowing the answer before hand.
+Let us do another one, now without knowing the answer beforehand.
 Take a look at *Figure 2*.

 ![RSA key 42](./assets/rsa-key-42.jpg)